'I still can't believe it, it's like a dream' - Kumbulla looking forward to working with Mourinho at Roma

 Kumbulla is excited about the prospect of facing Bale on Saturday and believes testing himself against players of that calibre improves his game.

 “I’m very excited.
-Wales have a lot of talented players and it’s a match that will help Albania to grow,” the Albania international told Goal from his hotel room in Wales.
+Wales have a lot of talented players and it’s a match that will help Albania to grow,” Kumbulla told Goal from his hotel room in Wales.
 “I’m really looking forward to facing Bale.
 I’m always very excited to play against great champions because it helps me gain more experience.”

-He knows what it’s like to come up against strong strikers.
+He knows what it’s like to come up against top attacking players.
 He names Juventus forward Paulo Dybala and recently-crowned Scudetto winner Romelu Lukaku as his toughest opponents to date and he’s also faced Cristiano Ronaldo four times.

 “When you’re on the pitch you don’t think about playing against him because you have to be concentrated on the game but then, afterwards, when you look back at the footage, it's a strange feeling, but a good one,” he said.
 “Because since I was little, I saw him playing for the best teams.
 So, playing against him was strange but made me very happy.”

-Those sort of occasions don’t faze the defender and he felt no pressure when making the move to Roma from Hellas Verona last summer either.
+Those sort of occasions don’t faze the defender and he felt no pressure when making the move to Roma from Hellas Verona last summer.
 There was plenty of interest from various different clubs around Europe - including Tottenham - after an outstanding season for the Gialloblu.

 However, as soon as Roma became an option, it was a simple decision to make.